reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To have a number used for sections, tables, figures etc. instead of the title use 'numref'.
+To have a number used for sections, tables, figures etc. instead of the title use "numref".
 Example::

   Please refer to section :numref:`user_configuration_file`